themoonisacheese/2bored2wait/README.md

 ## Tests
 - Run NPM test to run test.js

+# ETA

+2b2w does not show ETA from 2b2t. the ETA is calculated based on position in the queue.
+This results in better ETA most of the time.

 # Known issues
 - Starting the queue will revoke your Minecraft token. this means that you will not be able to join normal Minecraft servers until you restart the game